debut publication by Inkandescent, available in paperback and ebook

 On one page, the image of an alien costume, hanging surreally beside a school uniform on a washing line, accompanies a poem about fleeing suburbia.
 On another, a poem about seeking asylum accompanies the image of another displaced alien on an urban train.
 Spun from heartfelt emotion and embroidered with humour, Threads will leave you aching with longing and laughter.

-Nathan is best known for his comical and political work in theatre and film, but his poetry is more personal, threaded through with themes of sexuality, mortality, love and nature.
+Nathan's poetry is threaded through with themes of sexuality, mortality, love and nature.
 Written over a period of twenty years, the poems have been remixed under the mentorship of award-winning poet Katrina Naomi.

 Justin is best known for his baroque figurative work, and signature renderings of cabaret stars Benjamin Louche and Fancy Chance are threaded through the collection between more abstract and unusual settings.

-Threads will be available in paperback from bookshops including Bloomsbury's Gay's The Word and from Amazon.
-It will also be available at readings throughout the autumn, including Polari on the Southbank Centre.
-A special-edition ebook, featuring additional audio-visual material, will be available from iBooks.
+Threads is available in paperback from bookshops including Bloomsbury's Gay's The Word and from Amazon.
+A special-edition ebook, featuring additional audio-visual material is available from iBooks.

 'A winning blend of words and images, woven together with passion and wit.' - Paul Burston